wormstest/Port-Windows-11-Poco-X3-pro/install.md

 Restart the phone, and see if Android still works.

 ## Install Windows
+> You need to have MTP disabled in "Mount" menu
 ### Execute the msc script
 ```cmd
 adb shell msc.sh